jkrrun/Modeling-Food-Dependent-Symbiosis-in-Exaiptasia-pallida/README.md

 rnplots.jpg:  and δ plot simulations plot

-PhasePlane.nb: Phase Plane of model at fitted parameters, including equalibrium.

-Limit.nb: Exploration of the nutreint limit rigimes, especially how they form the dynamics seen in fig. 4 and 5 of the manuscript.
+Supplementary Materials.nb Phase Plane of model at fitted parameters, including equalibrium and Exploration of the nutreint limit rigimes, especially how they form the dynamics seen in fig. 4 and 5 of the manuscript.